isaacnmm/pestpolicy-hugo2XX/content/posts/best-ant-killer/index.md

 ###  **1. Effectiveness **

-You need something that does more than just kill [ants](https://pestpolicy.com/best-ant-traps/) on sight. **Terro Liquid Ant Baits** are my top recommendation for a reason.
+You need something that does more than just kill [ants](https://pestpolicy.com/best-ant-traps/)on sight. **Terro Liquid Ant Baits** are my top recommendation for a reason.

 The liquid bait lures ants, which then carry it back to the colony.
 This method takes longer but ensures youre dealing with the entire nest, not just the ones you see.
 Its slow but thorough.